11M

 Founded in 2019, Neo Financial is catching attention with its cash-back credit card, the Neo Card, and the Neo High-Interest Savings Account.

-The Neo High-Interest Savings Account offers the 4% interest rate, as well as unlimited free transactions, and no minimum deposit requirements.
+The Neo High-Interest Savings Account offers a 2.5% interest rate, as well as unlimited free transactions, and no minimum deposit requirements.
 You can also have up to 10 accounts for all your savings goals in the app.

 The offerings of this account are pretty basic compared to some of the competitors, but Neo Financial could be a good choice if you have simpler needs.
 If you are just looking for a basic account with a good interest rate, it’s worth considering.